My Lovely Followers

 Here is my tag:

-A closer look the flowers:
+A closer look at the details:

 I would like to enter my tag into the following challenges:

-Craft Rocket challenge - no design paper
+Craft Rocket challenge - autumn/Halloween

 We hope you will be inspired by our Gorgeous Gift Tags Instagram Hop and will pop over and check out all the gorgeous tags along the way.
-If you would like to join us please visit my Instagram page or use the hashtag #gorgeousgifttagshop2025 and we will find your tags.
+If you would like to join us please visit my Instagram page or use the hashtag #gorgeousgifttagsOct2025 and we will find your tags.

 Thanks for stopping by and take care.